 I’d like a language that is above all languages…2

 Joyce may have had in mind that he wanted to write in a language which would be elevated “above all languages”, like a god above the world.
 For he continued his observation: “a language to which all will do service”.
 But if he played with the sense of an elevated language in the phrase “above all” — perhaps referencing the logos tradition for which “in the beginning was the Word, and the Word was with God, and the Word was God” — he also and mainly wanted to write in a language which was “above all languages” in the sense of being a language which was somehow also, and fundamentally, plural languages:

 I’d like a language that is above all languages, a language to which all will do service.

 He imagined a language that would first of all be “languages” as expressing what it was that enabled any language — to be language.
 Hence, as he further continued the passage:

 I cannot express myself in English without enclosing myself in a tradition.3

-Beckett put the point as follows:
+Beckett put the point in reference to Work in Progress as follows: